Davidson studied at the Reid School of Music in the University of Edinburgh -

 course is one result of this and his tutor book for great highland

 bagpipes has been rereleased in 2013.
 You can buy it from amazon either

 in Europe (click on the link to go to amazon.co.uk) or the USA (click for USA amazon).
 In December 2011, Lindsay released an e-book called 'On Teaching Bagpipes' which can be downloaded free by clicking on the title, or you can buy a paper copy of the book from amazon here.
 He has also prepared a short teach yourself species counterpoint course.
 If you are a composer, instructions on how to write for bagpipes can be found here.|

 In 2007 Lindsay received his PhD in Musical Composition with a thesis called "Towards A Fusion Of Western Classical/Contemporary And Traditional Scots Bagpipe Composition Techniques: “Manntaireachd” and a large body of compositions.
 For more information about this, please download this short essay - as a pdf.
 He has also written a short paper about brain based methods for learning to sing.
 Please download the pdf here.

-Lindsay Davidson has held the honorary positions of Clan Piper since 1992 and from 1987 till 2001 was “Town Piper to Linlithgow” (his home town).
+Lindsay Davidson has held the honorary positions of Clan Piper to the Clan Davidson since 1992 and from 1987 till 2001 was “Town Piper to Linlithgow” (his home town).

 In Autumn 2004, after a great many commissions, was appointed composer to the Court of the Baron of Ardgowan.